lab1092/blender-manual_ja/manual/interface/window_system/arranging_frames.rst

 Maximizing a window
 ===================

-You can maximize a window frame to fill the whole application window with the :guilabel:`View` → :guilabel:`Toggle Full Screen` menu entry.
-To return to normal size, use again :guilabel:`View` → :guilabel:`Toggle Full Screen`.
+You can maximize a window frame to fill the whole application window with the *View* → *Toggle Full Screen* menu entry.
+To return to normal size, use again *View* → *Toggle Full Screen*.
-A quicker way to achieve this is to use :kbd:`shift-space`, :kbd:`ctrl-down` or :kbd:`ctrl-up` to toggle between maximized and framed windows.
+A quicker way to achieve this is to use :kbd:`Shift-Space`, :kbd:`Ctrl-Down` or :kbd:`Ctrl-Up` to toggle between maximized and framed windows.
 NOTE: The window your mouse is currently hovering over is the one that will be maximized using the keyboard shortcuts.